victor-torres/atom-hg/README.md

 - line diff in text editor
 - file diff in tree view
-- branch name in status bar
+- bookmark:branch or branch name in status bar

 ## How to use it